7 inspirational voice of the customer (VoC) examples

-In today's market, customers are more demanding than ever.
+In today's market, are more demanding than ever.
 If your business is to succeed, you must prioritize your customers’ demands and preferences.

 Voice of the customer (VoC) gives you valuable insight into what your customers want.
 When a business understands its customers, it can meet their needs and expectations.